CraigRodrigues/MailChimp-Dashboard/README.md

 - A dashboard visualizing all of my personal Mailchimp account and list data for my business GG Button.

-- TODO: Enter your own API key to see your data!
+- Enter your own API key to see your data!

 - Using Mailchimp v3 API, React, Node, Express, Grommet.
 TDD via Jest and Supertest.